-- (1) it encourages planning based on theory - (2) It empowers people in the organization/facility to - (3) It facilitates use of team work. - (4) It emphasizes and encourages iterative ongoing learning
+- (1) it encourages planning based on theory - (2) It empowers people in the organization/facility to - (3) It facilitates use of team work. - (4) It emphasizes and encourages iterative ongoing learning a.
+Set an aim

 All QI models have the following characteristics: